Cognigy/Documentation/docs/ai/empower/llms/overview.md

 The AI Agent's output often requires refinement to meet the high standards customers expect.
 With Cognigy.AI, LLMs can enhance the performance of AI Agents in various ways:

 - **Generate Enhanced Output**.
 By using LLMs, AI Agents can produce responses that are more comprehensive, nuanced, and in line with customer needs.
 This enhancement is important in handling queries that require a level of empathy or complex information processing.
+To generate enhanced output, add [LLM Prompt Nodes](../../build/node-reference/service/llm-prompt.md) within your Flow.
 - **Rephrase AI Agent's Output**.
 LLMs are good at rephrasing texts while maintaining the original meaning.
 This capability allows for smoother communication if the original output of an AI Agent lacks clarity or tone alignment.
 To use this capability, enable AI-enhanced rephrasing in [Say](../../build/node-reference/basic/say.md#ai-enhanced-output), [Question](../../build/node-reference/basic/question.md), or [Optional Question](../../build/node-reference/basic/optional-question.md) Nodes by selecting the **Rephrase Output** option in the **AI-enhanced output** section.
 Also, you can generate dynamic reprompts for incorrect answers via [Question Nodes](../../build/node-reference/basic/question.md#reprompt-methods).
 - **Train Intents and Find the Right Intent**.
-To enhance intent understanding across multiple languages, you can use [external LLMs](../nlu/external/external-nlu-intent-recognition.md) as an alternative to the Cognigy.AI NLU model.
+To enhance intent understanding across multiple languages, you can add [external LLMs](../nlu/external/external-nlu-intent-recognition.md) as an alternative to the Cognigy.AI NLU model.
 Also, use LLM assistance to improve intent classification accuracy through [context-based intent reordering](../nlu/external/external-nlu-intent-recognition.md).

 ### Retrieve Data from Different Knowledge Stores

-In Cognigy.AI, LLMs can serve as a bridge to efficiently retrieve information from various sources, assisting both AI agents and human agents in the following ways:
+In Cognigy.AI, LLMs act as a bridge to retrieve information from various knowledge bases, such as PDFs, DOCs, PowerPoint presentations, web pages, and images, assisting both AI and human agents:

 - **Use Knowledge AI for AI Agents**.
-Using LLMs integrated into your Project, AI Agents can access relevant knowledge sources: articles, web pages, images with ease.
+Using LLMs integrated into your Project, AI Agents can access relevant knowledge sources, including articles from subject-matter experts, frequently asked questions, and diagrams.
 To create a first Knowledge Store, go to the [Knowledge AI](../knowledge-ai/overview.md) documentation.
 To retrieve data from the Knowledge Store and improve the AI Agent's output, use the [Search Extract Output](../../build/node-reference/other-nodes/search-extract-output.md) Node.
 - **Use Knowledge AI for human agents**.
 By retrieving data from different knowledge bases, LLMs reduce the burden on human agents, making information access quicker and more efficient.
 To let human agents use the knowledge base for solving tasks, add a widget to the AI Copilot workspace using a [Copilot: Knowledge Tile](../../build/node-reference/ai-copilot/knowledge-tile.md) Node.
 The widget serves as a search tool, enabling human agents to enter questions and retrieve information from the knowledge base.

 ### Extract Specific Entities from User Inputs

-By using LLMs, you can extract specific entities from user inputs, such as product or booking codes and customer IDs, in chat and voice conversations.
+By using LLMs, you can extract specific entities from user inputs, such as product or booking codes and customer IDs.
 For example, if a user says, `I would like to book flight AB123 from New York to London`, the LLM can extract the booking code `AB123` from the input.
 This capability allows for dynamic, context-aware responses while improving accuracy and reducing manual data entry.
 To add this feature to your AI Agent, add the [LLM Entity Extract](../../build/node-reference/other-nodes/llm-entity-extract.md) Node within your Flow.